dalessioluca/cromwell_for_ML/README.md

 1. hyperparameter optimization
 2. code development when multiple experiments are required.

-In practice the solution boild down to running the command:
+In practice the solution boils down to running the command:
 > *./submit_neptune_ml.sh neptune_ml.wdl WDL_parameters.json --ml ML_parameters.json*

 where: